DMkelllog/wafermap_MultiNN/Readme.md

 # Wafer map pattern classification by Combining Convolutioal and Handcrafted Features

-Wafer map defect pattern classification with Stacking Ensemble of Convolutioal and Handcrafted Features
+Wafer map defect pattern classification with Multi-Input Neural Network of Convolutioal and Handcrafted Features

 Proposed by H.Kang and S.Kang